FTS4060/S24 Cesium Frequency Std

 Note

-field coils in both HP and FTS Cesium tubes have the same milli gauss
+The C field coils in both HP and FTS Cesium tubes have the

 Note

-synthesizer that generates the frequency that's fed to the multiplier
+The synthesizer that generates the frequency that's fed to

-Note that as long as the C field and synthysizer are matched to each
+Note that as long as the C field and synthesizer are matched

 Standby Power